How to become a photographer?

 I’m grateful for all the successes (and failures) of my early photography career, because each of them helped me develop an understanding of the craft itself.
 And that’s a skillset I’ve been fortunate to grow into a successful, conservation-driven, fine art photography business.

 When we first started out, the best route I could think of to help preserve the at-risk animals, cultures and locations I’d visited around the world was to provide a portion of my sales to local conservation organizations.

-We felt we could do the same but also use our site as an educational platform for conservation causes.
+I felt I could run a successful photography business but also use my site as an educational platform for conservation causes.

 Today, our list of hand-selected donation recipients includes: Sea Shepherd, For The Love Of Water, BeTreed Adventures, Live Ocean, Global Philanthropy Alliance, The Borneo Project, Reef Guardian, Tarangire Lion Research Initiative, The Conservation Alliance and Landvernd.

 The next step in the journey

 In the end, I’d say that if you’re wondering how to become a photographer, I’d tell you to find two things: a good camera and a subject you’re passionate about.